Ships and Vessels

 Wood packaging material (includes dunnage, pallets, fillets, spacers etc) for entry to New Zealand should meet New Zealand's requirements for treatment (ISPM 15) and certification.

-Non-compliant dunnage will be inspected and any contaminated dunnage will be directed to be stored in a place where pests will be contained.
-If such dunnage is landed this must be as directed by an inspector and there will be a charge for its destruction by an approved process.
+Dunnage may be inspected and any contaminated dunnage will be directed to be stored in a place where pests will be contained or landed for destruction, in which case this must be as directed by an inspector and there will be a charge for its destruction by an approved process.

 MPI Biosecurity Inspectors (along with New Zealand Customs Service officers) may board the vessel at the first or subsequent ports and meet with the Master or their representative to review and complete documentation.
 In some ports a vessel berthing after 1700 hours will have any inspection delayed until morning unless it is due to leave before 0800 hours the next day.
 Inspectors may: